andrewgurn/propaganda/README.md

 # configuring a display device
 A Raspberry Pi works great for this.
 I have included a script in /scripts that will launch propaganda for you in chromium.
 I would recommend setting up your Pi to run this script automatically at login.

-To do this on an LXDE-based pi, copy the propagandaStartup.sh script to your home directory (or wherever you want it) and make it executable:
+To do this on an LXDE-based Pi, copy the propagandaStartup.sh script to your home directory (or wherever you want it) and make it executable:

         sudo chmod +x /home/pi/propagandaStartup.sh